The Great American Bash (2006)

-The 2006 Great American Bash was the third annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 17th Great American Bash event overall.
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on July 23, 2006, at the Conseco Fieldhouse in Indianapolis, Indiana.
-It was the final Great American Bash PPV to be brand-exclusive as following WrestleMania 23 the following year, brand-exclusive PPVs were discontinued.
+The 2006 Great American Bash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was WWE's third annual Great American Bash and 17th overall.
+The event took place on July 23, 2006, at the Conseco Fieldhouse in Indianapolis, Indiana, held exclusively for wrestlers from the promotion's SmackDown! brand division.

+This was the last brand-exclusive Great American Bash during the first brand split period (2002–2011), as following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
+There would not be another brand-exclusive Great American Bash event until 2020 during the second brand split period that began in 2016, with The Great American Bash becoming an exclusive annual event for WWE's developmental brand, NXT.

-The main event was Rey Mysterio versus King Booker for the World Championship, which King Booker won by pinfall after Chavo Guerrero interfered.
+The main event was Rey Mysterio versus King Booker for the World Championship, which King Booker won by pinfall after Chavo Guerrero interfered—the title subsequently went back to being called the World Heavyweight Championship.
 One of the predominant matches on the card was The Undertaker versus Big Show in the first Punjabi Prison match, which The Undertaker won by escaping the structure.
 Another primary match on the undercard was Batista versus Mr. Kennedy, which Kennedy won after Batista was disqualified.

 The Great Khali and Bobby Lashley were originally scheduled to compete in their respective matches against The Undertaker in the Punjabi Prison match and against Finlay for the WWE United States Championship, but they were both pulled from the event due to elevated enzymes in the liver that would possibly signify hepatitis.
 Further tests came back clear for them both after the event.
-Mark Henry was also scheduled to compete against the returning Batista in a grudge match, however he ruptured his patellar tendon and dislocated his kneecap just before this event in a match on Saturday Night's Main Event XXXIII, forcing a replacement in the form of Mr. Kennedy.
+Mark Henry was also scheduled to compete against the returning Batista in a grudge match, however, he ruptured his patellar tendon and dislocated his kneecap just before this event in a match on Saturday Night's Main Event XXXIII, forcing a replacement in the form of Mr. Kennedy.

 Production

 Background

-The event was held at Conseco Fieldhouse in Indianapolis, Indiana.
+WWE's third annual Great American Bash was held at the Conseco Fieldhouse in Indianapolis, Indiana.

-The Great American Bash is a professional wrestling event established in 1985.
-Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived the pay-per-view (PPV) in 2004.
-The 2006 event was the third annual Great American Bash produced by WWE and 17th overall.
-It took place on July 23, 2006, at the Conseco Fieldhouse in Indianapolis, Indiana.
+The Great American Bash is a professional wrestling event established in 1985, held during the summer.
+Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash as its own annual pay-per-view (PPV) event in 2004.
+WWE's third annual Great American Bash, and 17th overall, was scheduled to be held on July 23, 2006, at the Conseco Fieldhouse in Indianapolis, Indiana.
 Like the previous two years, it featured wrestlers exclusively from the SmackDown! brand.